monkeytypegame/monkeytype/SELF_HOSTING.md

 ## Account System

-user signup/login is disabled by default.
-To allow users to signup you'll need to setup a Firebase project. stop the running docker containers using `docker compose down` before making any changes.
+User signup/login is disabled by default.
+To allow users to signup you'll need to setup a Firebase project.
+Stop the running docker containers using `docker compose down` before making any changes.

 ### Setup Firebase